RadioactivCake/knight-battle-game/README.md

 - **Scaling Difficulty**: Each world starts with 2x final boss stats from previous world
 - **Coin System**: 10 coins per regular boss, 60 coins for mini boss (stage 5)
 - **Surrender Option**: Keep coins when surrendering, lose all when dying
+- **Strategic Surrender**: Can only surrender on player's turn before choosing attack
 - **Enhanced Animations**: Both player and enemy attack animations with proper timing
 - **Enemy Stunning**: Light attacks can stun enemies, causing them to skip their turn
 - **Attack Spam Prevention**: Buttons disabled during animations and enemy turns to prevent exploitation